Georgia vs. Florida NCAA Football Odds, Plays and Insights | October 30, 2021

 Florida Stats and Trends

-- The Gators covered the spread in their only game when underdogs by 14 points or more.
+- This year, the Gators won ATS in their only game as an underdog of 14 points or more.

-- Florida's games this year have hit the over on two of seven set point totals (28.6%).
+- Florida's games this year have gone over the total in two out of seven opportunities (28.6%).

-- Florida is 3-4 against the spread and 4-3 overall when the team puts up more than 6.6 points.
+- Florida is 3-4 against the spread and 4-3 overall when the team records more than 6.6 points.

 - When Florida picks up more than 209.1 yards, the team is 3-4 against the spread and 4-3 overall.

-- This year the Gators have turned the ball over 13 times, three more than the Bulldogs' takeaways (10).
+- The Gators have turned the ball over three more times (13 total) than the Bulldogs have forced a turnover (10) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.